pwlypandapants/Spindle/Familiars 2.md

-“Oh Zach, buck up man.
+“Oh Zeke, buck up man.
 If you really stumbled on to a giant talking dog that protects you, then you have just become the protagonist of like every single story that I’ve ever read.
 It will be friggin’ amazing!” she laughed.
-Even in the excitement of her words, Zach could sense that she still didn’t believe him.
+Even in the excitement of her words, Zeke could sense that she still didn’t believe him.
 He couldn’t blame her.
 His story was wild.
 Fortunately, he had a feeling her tune would change on a dime in just a few short minutes.